amatiasq/2048-game/README.md

 - **`SWIPE_CELL_VALUE`** is the value of the cell created on every swipe
 - **`WIN_VALUE`** when this value has been reached the player has won

+Also there is a CSS custom property at `#app` called `--scale`, use it to change the size of the whole application.
+It can be changed live from the browser developer tools.

 ## Licensing

 [MIT Licence](https://opensource.org/license/mit/)